Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Introduction

 with $1<p<+\infty.$

-In the last decades, the theoretical and numerical analysis of non-Newtonian fluids has seen a renew of interest, stimulated by the wide spectrum of applied problems, ranging from biological applications to industrial processes.
-In particular, many processes deal with materials exhibiting non-Newtonian behaviors.
-For instance, food processing, polymer manufacturing, tribology, injection molding of foams, rubber extrusion.
+Recent decades have witnessed a revival of interest in the theoretical and numerical analysis of non-Newtonian fluids, driven by a broad range of applications ranging from biological systems to industrial processes.
+In particular, many industrial and natural processes involve materials that exhibit non-Newtonian behavior, including food processing, polymer manufacturing, tribology, foam injection molding, and rubber extrusion.
 First existence results concerning incompressible non-Newtonian fluid with